Hou-dev/simple-portforwarding-rules/README.md

 ### Some thoughts on what can be done better
 This was my first time making a GUI using QT so it took at little while to under stand how to use it.
 I should have used a database like system to the search becuase the results of the finder has to match exactly, I cannot make partial mataches at the matches

+### Work in progress
+ This is still a work in progress.
+Please let me know of what featues to implement